-The bicep curl is one of the go-to exercises for toning and strengthening the arms.
-They make their way into almost every upper-body workout, and because of that, it’s often assumed that everyone knows how to do them.
+The bicep curl is one of those staple moves you see in almost every strength routine.
+They are a go-to exercise for toning and strengthening the arms, and because of that, it’s often assumed that everyone knows how to do them.

 Bicep curls, when performed correctly and consistently, increase strength in the muscles located at the front of the upper arm.
 This move does a great job of isolating the biceps, which ensures that you’re actually working these muscles.

 Strong biceps are needed for everyday activities like picking things up and putting them down.
 Bicep curls cause hypertrophy, or growth in muscle size, of the bicep.
 So if you’re looking to make everyday activities easier while toning your arms, bicep curls can definitely help.

 Building a strong bicep muscle also adds to the appearance of strength in the upper body.
 Strengthening the front of the arm can help create a leaner and more toned appearance, so bicep curls are a common upper-body exercise used to get people "tank top" ready.

 The common mistakes people make when doing bicep curls

 A lot of people tend to move too much — swinging their hips or moving their whole arm while curling.
 Bicep curls need to be performed slowly and steadily to obtain the maximum benefits.

 It’s also common to pick too heavy of a weight, which causes your body to recruit other muscles to complete the exercise.
 This takes away from the biceps and ultimately decreases the efficiency of a bicep curl.
 For example, when the weight is too heavy it’s easier to recruit the shoulders into action, which can cause your shoulders to round forward and place strain on the back.

 - Only move your forearms while lifting your dumbbell.
 Refrain from moving your whole arm.

 - Keep your elbows hugged in to your body throughout the whole exercise.